mattgodbolt/xania/README.md

 ### Environment Variables

 The mud processes use some environment variables for configuration.
 Out of the box, `make start` will set reasonable defaults for these.
+The default settings are stored in `mud-settings-dev.sh`, and `make start` will read this file.

-However, if you are doing development and launching the processes from an IDE then you may want to set them.
+If you are doing development and launching the processes from an IDE then you prefer to configure these settings separately.
 The project includes an example VS Code `launch.json` that sets these.

 - `MUD_AREA_DIR`:  Static game database files.